joshvillbrandt/goprohero/README.md

 ### v0.2.0 - 2014/11/??

 * Renamed project from `GoProController` to `gopro`
-* Refactored wifi code out of the project leaving only the GoPro commanding and status logic
 * Added support for HERO3+ and HERO4 cameras
 * Added to PyPI
 * Disabled the `image()` function